https://invisible-island.net/ncurses/man/

 library.
 It declared function prototypes, but no global variables.

-This header file was added to NetBSD's termcap library in mid-1994.
+NetBSD's termcap library added this header file in mid-1994.

 Meanwhile, GNU termcap began development in 1990.
 Its first release

-September 1992 modified the header to use const for the function
+release in September 1992 modified the file to use const for the

-prototypes in the header where one would expect the parameters to be
+function prototypes in the header where one would expect parameters to

 differed, but in that instance, it was libedit that differed from BSD